mysql-net/MySqlConnector/docs/content/tutorials/best-practices.md

 ### Example Console Application

 In order to get the full benefit of asynchronous operation, every method in the call stack that eventually calls MySqlConnector should be implemented as an async method.
-The exception is the `static void Main` method in a Console Application.

 Example assumes a [configured AppDb](overview/configuration) object in the `MySqlConnector.Examples` namespace.